-This article will guide you through a complete introduction to the Korean age system and help you understand age-related Korean culture and language more authentically.
+The Korean age system is an important yet very basic part of the Korean culture.
+This article will give you a complete introduction to the Korean age system and help you understand how to apply Korean age in real-life scenarios.
+You will also learn about all the age-related Korean culture and authentic language use.

 What’s My Age in the Korean Age System?